What Does It Mean When Wine Is Corked

 It is estimated that around 5-10% of wines sealed with natural corks are affected by TCA contamination.
 This percentage may seem relatively small, but it can still be disheartening to encounter a corked wine, especially if it is a special bottle or one that you have been looking forward to trying.

-See also What Is A Corked Wine
+See also What Percentage Of Alcohol Is In Champagne

 So, what can you do if you suspect a wine is corked?
 First, trust your senses.
 If the aroma seems off or the taste is disappointing, it’s worth investigating further.
 Next, you can try pouring a small amount of the wine into a glass and swishing it around to aerate it.
 This can sometimes help to dissipate the musty odor, allowing the true aromas of the wine to come through.
 However, if the wine is undrinkable or the odor persists, it’s best to accept the fact that it is corked and seek a replacement bottle.